mssgill/LBC-Cluster-WL-Project-/aareadme.txt

 ############################## We can now run im3shape on this

-usingpsfex_exx.py
+This is in: usingpsfex_exx.py, which outputs a star fits image at the location of the galaxy that you specify.

+(Can also show this star image, optionally)

+# Then to deconvolve

+python ../im3shape/bin/im3shape.py starfrompsfex.ini im_p4_s4_1.fits im_p4_s4_1.gal.simple.cat star_from_psfex.fits deconvln_via_psfex.txt 0 1

+-----> Current prob on ki-ls: it's complaining it can't now import
+       pyfits -- i'm sure this is a version clash issue of python, but i can't seem to force im3shape.py to pick up the right version, whatever i do...
+[11/21/2013]

 ############################## Current:

 -- MSSG: to try to output the 4 params im3shape needs: fwhm, beta, x, y at the pos's of the galaxies, now that psfex is working and making an interpl'd psf over the whole field from stars

   - email to JoeZ about what's going on with the x and y posns

   - try to get Erin Sheldon psfex code from github running

 -- JCY: to check pos of stars from the im3shape output file, figure out if they are RA/DEC even though they say 20.xxxx, 20.xxxx

    - work with Daniel on photoz's of the Max8 cluster

-Next GH: Mon Nov 11, 12.30pm PST
+Next GH: Th Nov 22, 9am PST